-For gas, production is likely to continue to grow until the mid-2020s before decreasing rapidly from 2026.
-In 2030, global natural gas production (in primary energy) could be 6% lower than in 2020.
-In 2050, it could be 56% lower than in 2020.
-In the same way as for oil, emissions linked to natural gas would decrease even more rapidly than the volumes produced due to the operational efficiency of the sector, the growing share of non-energy uses, but also due to the rapid deployment of carbon capture and sequestration (especially after 2030).
-Natural gas-related CO2e emissions are likely to decrease by 25% between 2020 and 2030 and by more than 95% between 2020 and 2050.
-Overall, total CO2e emissions linked to oil and gas are likely to decrease according to the IEA's NZE scenario by 29% between 2020 and 2030 Overall, total CO2e emissions linked to oil and gas are likely to decrease according to the IEA's NZE scenario by 29% between 2020 and 2030.
-Our goal is to reduce our total financed emissions (Scopes 1+2+3) in the Oil & Gas sector by 30% between 2020 and 2030, which goes beyond the goal of the IEA's NZE scenario.
-Our footprint in the sector would thus decrease from 26.9 MtCO2e to 18.8 MtCO2e in ten years, through the activation of three major levers: decreasing the carbon intensity of our medium and longterm financing commitments in the sector, selecting and supporting our customers engaged in the transition and supporting low-carbon diversification.
+For gas, production is likely to continue to This normative scenario estimates that limiting grow until the mid-2020s before decreasing global warming to less than 1.5°C by 2100 implies, rapidly from 2026.
+In 2030, global natural gas for the oil and gas sector, a rapid decrease in the production (in primary energy) could be 6% lower than in 2020.
+In 2050, it could be 56% While this reduction is partly based on lower than in 2020.
+In the same way as for oil, the achievement of strong progress in the emissions linked to natural gas would decrease operational efficiency of players in the sector. even more rapidly than the volumes produced it depends above all on major transitions in the due to the operational efficiency of the sector, other sectors, downstream, major consumers of the growing share of non-energy uses, but also oil and gas: transport, construction, industry, and due to the rapid deployment of carbon capture to a lesser extent agriculture.
+These transitions and sequestration (especially after 2030). must activate many simultaneous levers to Natural gas-related CO2e emissions are likely to decrease by 25% between 2020 and 2030 be successful: massive electrification of uses, decarbonisation of electricity, energy efficiency and by more than 95% between 2020 and 2050. and conservation, technological progress, public Overall, total CO2e emissions linked to oil and gas are likely to decrease according to the IEA's policies, etc. Our sector commitments on power NZE scenario by 29% between 2020 and 2030 generation, automotive, commercial real estate aim to support this systemic transition.
+Overall, total CO2e emissions linked to oil and gas are likely to decrease according to the IEA's NZE scenario by 29% between 2020 and 2030 Triggered in time, this transition would make it possible, according to the IEA's NZE scenario, to reduce oil production almost linearly until Our goal is to reduce our total financed emissions 2050: primary energy linked to oil would be (Scopes 1+2+3) in the Oil & Gas sector by 30% 21% lower in 2030 than in 2020, and 76 % between 2020 and 2030, which goes beyond lower in 2050.
+The associated emissions would the goal of the IEA's NZE scenario.
+Our footprint fall even faster due to improved efficiency in in the sector would thus decrease from 26.9 sector operations (elimination of flaring and MtCO2e to 18.8 MtCO2e in ten years, through evacuations, drastic reduction of leaks).
+A the activation of three major levers: decreasing the carbon intensity of our medium and longgrowing share of the remaining oil would be used for non-energy uses for which the carbon would term financing commitments in the sector, be stored in materials and not released into the selecting and supporting our customers engaged atmosphere (plastics, lubricants, asphalt, etc.): in the Transition and supporting low-carbon oil-related CO2e emissions would decrease by diversification.